Cruise Advice For the Best Ravenna Port Experience

 If you want to experience Venice like a local, these options offer a more relaxed pace.
 While traditional tours focus on landmarks, food and cultural experiences give you a different way to connect with the city:

-- Food Tasting & Cicchetti Tours: Venice is famous for cicchetti (small snacks) and seafood like squid ink pasta.
-You can find small-group food tours on Viator and GetYourGuide that visit local bacari (wine bars).
+Food Tasting & Cicchetti Tours (Viator): Venice is famous for cicchetti (small snacks) and seafood like squid ink pasta.

-Ravenna is much more than just mosaics!
-While history is the big draw, you can find a great mix of land-based adventures, water activities, and unique cultural workshops for a more varied day in port.
+The area offers much more than famous mosaics and historic churches.
+While history remains the biggest draw, visitors can also enjoy land adventures, water activities, and hands-on cultural experiences for a more varied day in port.

 Water & Coastal Activities